-Namibians vote in presidential, National Assembly elections | Africanews
+Polls open in Namibia's presidential, parliamentary elections | Africanews

 Namibia

-Namibians go to the polls today to elect a president and members of the country’s 96-seater National Assembly.
+Namibians went to the polls on Wednesday to elect a president and members of the country’s 96-seater National Assembly.

 Thousands of voters are expected to cast their ballots across the over 4,000 polling units in 14 regions of the southern African nation.